san4b0t/tp/docs/UserGuide.md

 1. **Tags (`t/`)**: Matches if the `KEYWORD` is **contained** in any tag (e.g., `t/backend` matches a tag named "backend-engineer").
     * The search is **case-insensitive**.
+    * Empty tags are considered as invalid inputs.

 2. **Application Status (`s/`)**: Matches an exact, **case-insensitive** status.